maxpert/RedisDirectory/README.md

 </directoryFactory>
 ```

-Each name shard points to the redis host string (UNIX sock yet to come).
+Each name shard points to the redis host string (UNIX sock files yet to come).
 And you can set custom buffer size in bytes 32K is default (if not mentioned).

 *Note:* Make sure you introduce lib tag to point to the directory containing the RedisDirectory.jar and other jar files